RosarioDavi/travel-square/README.md

 React
 Redux
 Bootstrap
-Fast API
+FastAPI
+PostgreSQL
 Python
 JavaScript
-PostgreSQL

 ## Functionality

-Main Page/Home (Currently not functional until explore and trending functions are converted to Redux): Page is intended for users to search locations by state and city by redirecting to explore after submission.
 Navigation bar: For users to sign up, login, and logout.
 In addition to navigating to other pages such as the explore, trending, and request page.
 Explore: Venue cards with the ability to check out reviews for the venue and creating a review if logged in.
 Trending: A page that populates all the most recent reviews made for a venue
-Request: Making a request for recommendations with the access to viewing and making comments if user is logged in.
+Request: Users can request for places to try in a new city and give each other suggestions if logged in.
+Viewing requests and comments does not require an account.
 Unapproved venues: Admins will be able to approve or deny newly created venues before they show up for the first time based on accuracy and appropriateness.
 Categories: Only admins are able to generate new categories for venues.

-To make an admin account and approve submitted venues, when signing up, make the username "admin".
+To make an admin account to approve submitted venues, when signing up, make the username "admin".

 ## Stretch Goals Functionality

+Follower/following system.
-Photo uploads, following follow system (have the tables setup so I know how that system would work with redux), add photos to go along with each category so venue cards show a different picture for its given category (since we don’t have photos being submitted with a create venue).
-Currently, the dashboard link in the admin view is blank, so we hope to consolidate unapproved venues and categories pages into that one dashboard page.
-The home page currently is not functional.
-We plan to convert the explore and trending GET requests into Redux functions so that inputting the city and state into the page page would redirect to the explore page with the submitted information being used for the first GET request.
-JWTDown for FastAPI uses third-party cookies to work, which Safari blocks by default.
+Add photos to go along with each category so venue cards show a different picture for its given category (since we don’t have photos being submitted with a create venue).
+Websocket support for messaging between users.
+Dashboard panel that consolidates unapproved venues and categories pages into one component.
+Transition away from JWTDown for FastAPI, which uses third-party cookies to work.
+Safari blocks this by default.
 This means it won't work on iPhone as well, unless the user goes to their settings and manually changes the setting.

 ## Testing